sandarva3/Blog-Site/README.md

 To run BlogSite on your local machine, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/BlogSite.git`
+1. Clone this repository: `git clone https://github.com/sandarva3/Blog-Site.git`

-2. Install the required dependencies using pip: `pip install -r requirements.txt`
+2. Install the required dependencies which are listed in requirements.txt file above.
+Using pip: `pip install -r requirements.txt`

-3. Run the application: `python app.py`
+3. Run the application:

-4. Access the web application in your browser at `http://localhost:5000`
+4. Access the web application in your browser at `http://localhost:(your port number)`

 ## Usage